tekknolagi/tekknolagi.github.com/_posts/2023-09-19-compiling-ml-models.md

   <object class="svg" type="image/svg+xml" data="/assets/img/nn.svg">
   If you're seeing this text, it means your browser cannot render SVG.
   </object>
   <figcaption>Fig. 1 - Multi-layer Perceptron diagram.
-I made this in
+Well, a layer of one,
-  Excalidraw.
+  anyway.
+I made this in Excalidraw.
 I love Excalidraw.</figcaption>
 </figure>

 In this image, circles represent data (input or intermediate computation